|About the Curator:|

+In the Humanist Manifesto III, (a successor to previous manifestoes) the American Humanist Association outlined basic principles of Humanism.
 The Humanist Manifesto III was signed in 2003 by a long list of people, including notable figures from science, education, literature, entertainment, and other sectors.
-It was a successor to the first manifesto, published in 1933, and the second published in 1973.
-In the Humanist Manifesto III, the American Humanist Association outlined the following basic principles of Humanism:
+Among the principles are:

 - Knowledge of the world is derived by observation, experimentation, and rational analysis.